q4z1/pokerth_monthlycup/www/readme.txt

-rename or copy dist.htaccess to .htacces
+rename or copy dist.htaccess to .htaccess